K-Swish/PathoGenius/README.md

 Find all other info here: https://k-swish.github.io/PathoGenius/

 ## Instalation:
 To install, please ensure you already have a functioning Apache2 web server and have downloaded jbrowse/cli for the command line (sudo npm install -g @jbrowse/cli).
+Make sure you also have Node.js, wget httpd samtools htslib for Mac, and samtools htslib for Linux.

 Apache2 web servers serve files from within a root directory.
 For a normal linux installation, the folder should be /var/www or /var/www/html, whereas when you install on macOS using brew it will likely be in /opt/homebrew/var/www (for M1) or /usr/local/var/www (for Intel).
 Set APACHE_ROOT to the path to your root directory.
 ```